fbpx

 Unveiled in TolumiDE follow up album “Mama Sunshine”, a well rounded cultural experience as TolumiDE sings in English and native language Yoruba, explores acoustic instruments and collaborates with major African talents -Toby Foyeh (Nigeria), who co-wrote Mama Sunshine and Ikoyi Ikeja and Jaja Basheghezi (Congo) who worked with TolumiDE to Producer the music.
 Listeners journey through themes of encouragement, self-assurance, survival, nostalgia and love in an extended acoustic version of Your Arms produced with Grammy nominated James McKinney.
 Your Arms (Fun Mi Layo), the album’s first single, is continuing to make waves on various playlists and was followed up with a music video for an Afro-soul dance version of the song set in Nassau, Bahamas directed by Lavado Stubbs provides the perfect backdrop to display happy love and the alluring lyrics of the hook “Fun Mi Layo,” which translates to “You give me joy.”
 TolumiDE says “the songs featured share hopes and realities of living as a woman and an African in diaspora”.
 “Mama Sunshine” serves as an appetizer placed in an intimate setting to get taste buds ready for the main course to come in next studio album “Suya Soul”.

 TolumiDE’s Performance repertoire continues to soar locally and internationally as a solo act with her band of musicians at a number of events hosted by Non-profits, Educational Institutes, Government Agencies and Embassies, Festivals, Conferences, Church, Jazz Lounges and Private events.
 She is ever ready to share her message of love and culture and ever present as she expands on the fusion of Urban Contemporary R&B/Soul, Gospel Jazz and African music.
+She’s been recognized for her contribution to the Nigerian Music Industry with numerous awards and media features.
+Excited about her brand and future, she is determined to continue making her mark in the African music and cultural media worldwide.

 “I’ve always loved to sing, dance, and entertain.
 It all stared at a really young age during my times living in Nigeria as a teen and in Toronto during undergrad studies ever more now as i create and share experiences, reflections and influences in my music.
 I have been blessed to independently create albums – Specialty, My Love, Mama Sunshine and receive awards, nominations, national recognition and international performance experience.
 My hope is to invigorate soul music with a fresh ethnic sound that enlightens listeners about contemporary African culture and brings sentimental grooves to old and youthful audiences.” – TolumiDE